jagc108/parking-app/README.md

 ## Diagrams

 Below are the diagrams generated using Mermaid.
-Copy these code blocks into a Mermaid-enabled environment.

 ### Infrastructure Diagram